Situn09/Coding-assessment-l2-Boilerplate-code/Readme.md

 ## Test Locally

 4. **Server Setup:**
-- go to the terminal and run "npm install" command
+- go to root directory of the project in terminal and run "npm install" command
 - Now you can see url link in your terminal click that and see the magic